Great River Road: Romantic Fall Getaways

 The laid-back wineries, local restaurants, scenic parks and cozy inns that dot the state's southernmost stretch of the Great River Road, in the far southeastern triangle of Minnesota, make welcome stops for two.
 Hands-down the greatest attraction this time of year, though, is the river valley itself, looking like it caught the contents of Mother Nature's overturned jewelry box with its sparkling band of sapphire water cradled in bluffs bursting with shades of ruby, emerald and gold.

-About a mile south of the historic little rivertown of Hastings, a few turns off highway sixty-one, Alexis Bailly Vineyard transports you far from all things urban-or Minnesotan, for that matter.
+About a mile south of the historic little rivertown of Hastings, a few turns off Highway 61, Alexis Bailly Vineyard transports you far from all things urban-or Minnesotan, for that matter.
 David Bailly stubbornly carved this Napa-esque compound into southern Minnesota's corn and bean fields way back in the seventies, making it the state's oldest winery.
 Sip home-grown wines in the weathered-wood tasting room or on the back deck, shaded in grapevines twisting overhead.

 Winona's Minnesota Marine Art Museum inspires with diverse works from the world's most renowned marine artists, as well as the mighty river, waiting out its front door.
-And the many orchards in and around LaCrescent, the Apple Capital of Minnesota, are a natural in the fall-some even sit on the blufftops overlooking the Mississippi.
+And the many orchards in and around LaCrescent, the Apple Capital of Minnesota, are a natural in the fall--some even sit on the blufftops overlooking the Mississippi.